keewillidevnet/cosmos-semiconductor-physics/WHITEPAPER.md

 The current approach relies on:
 - Tribal knowledge accumulated over decades within individual fabs
 - Incremental optimization of known process flows
-- Expensive and time-consuming Design of Experiments (DoE)
+- Expensive and time consuming Design of Experiments (DoE)
 - TCAD simulations that, while accurate, cannot explore vast parameter spaces

-This methodology is fundamentally **exploitative rather than explorative**—it optimizes within known solution spaces rather than discovering novel approaches.
+This methodology is fundamentally **exploitative rather than explorative** it optimizes within known solution spaces rather than discovering novel approaches.

 ### 1.3 The Analogy to Pre-AI Drug Discovery

 The pharmaceutical industry faced a similar inflection point in drug discovery.
-Traditional approaches—based on medicinal chemistry intuition and incremental modification of known compounds—were reaching diminishing returns.
-AI-driven drug discovery (AlphaFold, generative molecular design) has begun transforming the field by:
+Traditional approaches based on medicinal chemistry intuition and incremental modification of known compounds were reaching diminishing returns.
+AI driven drug discovery (AlphaFold, generative molecular design) has begun transforming the field by:

 - Exploring chemical spaces humans would never conceive
-- Identifying non-obvious structure-activity relationships
+- Identifying non-obvious structure activity relationships
 - Dramatically accelerating the discovery-to-candidate timeline

-Semiconductor fabrication is ripe for an analogous transformation—but requires AI systems that deeply understand the relevant physics, not just pattern-match on historical data.
+Semiconductor fabrication is ripe for an analogous transformation but requires AI systems that deeply understand the relevant physics, not just pattern match on historical data.

 ---